jkroepke/openvpn-auth-azure-ad/README.md

 # openvpn-auth-azure-ad

-openvpn-auth-azure-ad is an external service that connects to the openvpn management interface and handle the authentication against Azure AD.
+openvpn-auth-azure-ad is an external service connects to the openvpn management interface and handle the authentication of connecting users against Azure AD.

 OpenVPN version 2.4 is required.
 2.5 is not tested yet.